 “The data is ready to go, which is great for us,” Pandey said.

 “We don’t need to do any manual adjustments.
 Historically, we had to manually assign heights and conduct spatial filtering or other processing to ensure the data was up to the standard needed for the modelling.

-“But now we have it all in one package – with heights, addresses, zones and categories all part of the one shapefile.
-And this allows us to insert the data directly into the model.”
+“But now we have it all in one package – heights, addresses, zones and categories are all part of the one shapefile, which we insert directly into the model.”

 Importantly, the data from Geoscape was of a quality that enabled confidence in the outputs.